4nonch/BN---Primitive-Launcher/README.md

 # TAKE A CLOSER LOOK:
 [Mad lad](https://github.com/qrrk) developed a [good cross-platform launcher and content manager](https://github.com/qrrk/Catapult) for the game.
-It has more feautures and probably will develop faster.
+It has more feautures and will develop faster.
 Catapult link: https://github.com/qrrk/Catapult